How to Master Adhesive Selection for Industrial Applications

 Experience since the 1990s shows that matching the chemical base to the substrate prevents 90% of bond failures.

-Viscosity measured in centipoise (cps) determines how an adhesive flows across a surface for industrial applications.
+Viscosity, measured in centipoise (cps), determines how an adhesive flows across a surface in industrial applications.
 Laboratory testing confirms that a viscosity of 1,000 cps provides the ideal balance for vertical surfaces without excessive run-off.

-Lower viscosity fluids around 50 cps are preferred for close-fitting parts where tight tolerances are required.
-Higher viscosity gels reaching 50,000 cps are necessary for overhead applications to prevent dripping.
+Lower-viscosity fluids around 50 cP are preferred for close-fitting parts where tight tolerances are required.
+Higher-viscosity gels, reaching 50,000 cps, are necessary for overhead applications to prevent dripping.

 Structural acrylics provide a high-performance 25 MPa alternative to mechanical fasteners by distributing stress across the entire joint area.
-This method eliminates the need for drilling which preserves the structural integrity of the metal.
+This method eliminates the need for drilling, thereby preserving the metal’s structural integrity.

-When Choosing the Right Industrial Adhesive, engineers must account for the specific thermal and mechanical loads of the environment.
-Our industrial-grade 25-year experience suggests that replacing rivets with acrylics can reduce assembly time by 30%.
+When choosing the Right Industrial Adhesive, engineers must account for the specific thermal and mechanical loads of the environment.
+Our 25 years of industrial-grade experience suggest that replacing rivets with acrylics can reduce assembly time by 30%.

 Structural Acrylics and Epoxies